aws/aws-lc-rs/book/src/resources.md

   > It is primarily useful for selecting different pre-generated bindings or symbol prefixes
   > when building for targets that are compatible with another target's bindings.

+## `aws-lc-rs` Environment Variables

+The `aws-lc-rs` crate supports the following environment variables for configuring build behavior.

+* **`AWS_LC_RS_DEV_TESTS_ONLY`**

+  Enables development-only testing functionality without requiring the `dev-tests-only` feature flag.
+  When enabled, the `rand::unsealed` module is exposed, allowing consumers to provide their own implementations of `SecureRandom` for deterministic or custom random number generation in tests.

+  - `1` - Enable development testing functionality
+  - `0` - Explicitly disable (overrides the `dev-tests-only` feature flag if set)

+  This setting is restricted to dev/debug profile builds.
+Attempting to use it in a release build will result in a compilation panic.

+  > **Note:** This environment variable can also override the `dev-tests-only` Cargo feature flag.
+  > If both the feature flag and the environment variable are present, the environment variable
+  > takes precedence.

+* **`AWS_LC_RS_DISABLE_SLOW_TESTS`**

+  When set to `1`, disables slow-running tests in the `aws-lc-rs` test suite.
+This can be useful for faster iteration during development.

 ## Links

 - [API Reference Guide](https://docs.rs/aws-lc-rs/latest)